jtrshy/yatzy/README.md

-# yatzy
+## Yatzy
-The purpose of this repository is to serve as part of lab 1 for CSI 3140.
+This repository was intially created during Lab 1 for CSI 3140 20245.
+It now serves as the repository for Lab 4, a Yatzy game implementation using HTMl and JS.